-Through these environmentally sustainable initiatives, MER strives to offer meaningful employment experiences and job skills to Indigenous Manitobans between the ages of 18 and 39.
+Through these environmentally sustainable initiatives, Mother Earth Recycling strives to offer meaningful employment experiences and job skills to Indigenous Manitobans between the ages of 18 and 39.

 The program brings on five trainees every six months, with support from CAHRD as well as both the provincial and federal government.
 Each participant works full-time while receiving job coaching from a staff member at MER.

 Before they start working, trainees spend three weeks in a classroom learning everything from financial management and budgeting to first aid and ethics.
 As part of the program, they also learn about MER’s policies, operating procedures and earn their food handler certification, which helps better equip them to find future work in the job market.